Air, Food & Experience

 He walked his talk and walked away from situations quietly if he didn’t want to participate in what was presented to him.
 He would never hurt anyone and would never use bad words.

 The feelings I had through those experiences during the time I spent with him had a great impact on me and carried me through my life when times were tough.

 He has left me far too young…I was on my way home for an Easter Holiday.
 He went quietly, gently and unexpectedly…

-However, what he has left me with was exactly what I have found when I started my studies athe Pető Institute.
+However, what he left me with was exactly what I found when I started my studies at the Pető Institute.

-Conductive movement pedagogy is about let’s do things together preferably in a group with a shared focus and intension.
-It is more about creating and performing master pieces and never giving up until reaching the next level and the next and so on.
+Conductive movement pedagogy is about let’s do things together preferably in a group with a shared focus and intention.
+It is more about creating and performing masterpieces and never giving up until reaching the next level and the next and so on.